joepetrillo/eleventy-personal-site/src/projects/first-personal-website.md

 ## Deployment

 Deployment was quick and easy, thanks to [Netlify](https://www.netlify.com).
-I used git and GitHub while developing the website, so I simply had to choose the repo and the build command for Netlify to use, and I was done!
+I used Git and GitHub while developing the website, so I simply had to choose the repo and the build command for Netlify to use, and I was done!
 Now, whenever I push changes to the repo, the website is automatically redeployed and updated with the latest changes.

 ## Conclusion